LIMITED TIME

 With everything business owners have on their plates, Bill Pay cuts down the time and effort required to pay bills and balance books.
 No more going to the bank, waiting on hold to pay over the phone, or signing in to separate accounts to access invoices.
 Bill Pay lets you do it all at once, directly within your QuickBooks account.
 You can also enjoy greater control over when and how your business pays its bills.

-• Upload or import invoices to prefill bills so you can just review, and save to your books.
 Extra time is a valuable commodity for small business owners.
-Bill Pay helps free up that time by taking on the logistics of sending payments to vendors and can reduce manual entry by 48%**.
+Bill Pay helps free up that time by taking on the logistics of sending payments to vendors and can reduce manual entry by half**.
 When a vendor sends you an invoice, simply import it and QuickBooks can pre-fill a bill for you.
 All you need to do is review it and save the bill.
 The tool also allows users to schedule automatic payments, so they’re sent on time.

-• Pay all types of bills, vendors, and contractors with one solution.
 When you manage the money coming in and out of your business from one tool, it simplifies keeping cash flow under control and reduces the time spent in the process.
-Whether you want to send a payment electronically or by check, QuickBooks can do it for you.
+Whether you want to send a payment through ACH bank transfers or by paper check, QuickBooks can do it for you.

 How do you set up Bill Pay for QuickBooks?